dasch-swiss/dsp-das/docs/user-guide/data.md

 Once you have found the desired resources, you can (re)view them and annotate the resource itself, the media file, or single metadata values.
 If you select more than one resource, you can compare them in a side-by-side view or link them.<!--edit them all at once, or save them in a collection.
 A collection is similar to a playlist in a music app or shopping basket in an online store-->

+### Display data

-### Display a resource
+#### Display a resource

 DSP-APP offers different resource views for different media types.
 There's a viewer for still images, moving images, audio, and document files.
-You can open them from the list of search results.
+You open them from the list of search results.
 Depending on the media type, DSP-APP offers different tools to work on the resource.

 In a still image resource, you're able to draw regions on the image and annotate this region.
 Usually, a still image resource is used for book pages, photographs, postcards, letters, etc.